Unicorn Viz:

 This exploratory data analysis was crucial for the development of our final visualization.
 We decided to focus on the interplay between market, time and space.
 From our user studies, we deduced that users were most interested in this combination.
 Showing the multitude of intricate layers behind the dataset and the venture capitalist and startup scene made this problem even more difficult.
 Thus the final visualization starts very general and becomes progressively more detailed, aiming to show different and interesting angles of the data.
 This initial analysis also demonstrated the nuances of the dataset—namely the concentrated distribution in both market and country.

+Our usability tests with fellow MIMS students focused on the clarity of the visualization.
+Our initial charts and premise resulted in complex combinations of graphs and we wanted to make sure that they were understandable by our audience.
+This involved the correct spacing between elements to understand grouping and sufficient labeling to support comprehension.
+During the initial design phase, we prototyped a world map with money bubbles and another bubble chart divided by market.
+The feedback we received was regarding the usefulness of these graphs and to tweak them accordingly.
 Despite our efforts to make this visualization a deep drilldown into each startup without overwhelming users with too much data, many had difficulties in interpreting the visualization.
 After careful description of the two bar graphs, it became apparent how these visualizations functioned and why they were important.
 However, it was not easily ascertained without a comprehensive description.
 For instance, many users could not deduce which market in the ‘All Startups’ column matched to which market in the ‘Unicorn Startups’ column.
 We had decided to normalize the scales by relative maximum value, as using the raw number would dwarf the column with only unicorns.
 In this way, the user could compare and contrast how unicorns compared to all startups on a relative scale.
 However, this again confused the user as to how these values were represented.
 In the future, we would make greater efforts into making this more readable.
 An easy solution would be to annotate our graphs much more.
 A second option would be to create a scatterplot by market with total funding on one axis and unicorn funding on another axis.While we were able to make some configurations for this submission, we will consider the other suggestions as implementations of future work.

 Group Members: Pratik Nadagouda; Daniel Chen; Gracen Thacker;